Sam-Oblad/Undergrad-Projects/algorithms/graph/readme.md

 # Graph ADT

-- in this project I implemented my own data structure of a weighted diagraph.
+- in this project I implemented my own data structure of a weighted digraph.

 ### Methods for my data type: